Questions and Answers

 You will receive your payment for 2022 in the second wave of payments starting February 2023.

 Don’t worry, individual cases are still being processed.
-But if you are eligible, you will definitely receive your Klimabonus.
-At the latest in the second wave of payments starting in February 2023.
+The following holds true: If you are eligible, you will receive the Klimabonus whatever happens.
+You will receive it in the second payment wave in February 2023 at the latest.

-Relocation: If you moved to Austria in the first half of 2022, the requirement of 183 days of main residence was not yet met in the data query in July.
-You will therefore receive the Klimabonus in the second wave of payments in February or March 2023.
+Relocation: If you moved to Austria in the first half of 2022, the requirement of 183 days of main residence could not yet be fulfilled when the data was requested in July.
+You will therefore receive the Klimabonus in the second wave from February 2023.

 Newborns: Babies whose main residence is registered in Austria for 183 days by 31 December of the relevant year are entitled to the Klimabonus.
 If the baby was born in the first half of the year, this requirement was not yet met when the data was collected in July.
-The Klimabonus for the baby will therefore be paid in the second wave of payments in February or March 2023.
+The Klimabonus for the baby will therefore be paid in the second wave from February 2023.

-For some groups of EU citizens or third-country nationals, there are still some problems with the automated entitlement check by the Ministry of the Interior.
-In these cases you will also receive the Klimabonus in the second wave of payments starting in February 2023.
+For some groups of EU citizens or third-country nationals, there were problems with the automated eligibility check by the Ministry of the Interior.
+In this case, you will also receive the Klimabonus in the second payment wave starting in February 2023.

-Any letter still uncollected will be returned to us 3 Mondays later marked as undeliverable.
+Any letter that has not been collected will be returned to us after 3 Mondays, marked as undeliverable.
 Your right to claim your Klimabonus does not expire as a result.
 You can contact us after the end of the collection period using the web form on klimabonus.gv.at or on 0800 8000 80 to discuss the next steps.
-We will need the following information from you:
+We need the following information from you: